Charlotte Balfour (nee Clarke)

 Biography

-Charlotte Balfour (1792 - 1825) was the wife of Colonel William Balfour (1785-1838) of the 40th Regiment, who was civil and military commandant in Launceston in 1825 and 1826.
+Charlotte Balfour (1792 - 1825) was born 28 January 1792 in West London to John and Mary Clarke.
+She became the wife of Colonel William Balfour (1785-1838) of the 40th Regiment, who was civil and military commandant in Launceston in 1825 and 1826.
 They arrived in Sydney in January 1825 on the ‘Castle Forbes’ and sailed to Van Diemen’s Land with a special detachment for Port Dalrymple.

-Charlotte unfortunately died on 22nd August 1825, aged 33, leaving several young children.
+Charlotte sadly died on 22nd August 1825, in childbirth according to one account, aged 33, leaving several young children.
 This appears to have been one of the earliest burials in the settlement of person of note.
-Her body was laid to rest in a brick vault outside the then east end of the Church.
-Twice after her burial the Church has been extended over her place of rest and she lies undisturbed beneath the floor of St. John’s Church.
+Her body was laid to rest in a brick vault just inside the then east end of the Church.
+Building works in 1938 resulted in the top of the vault being replaced by a concrete slab, re-discovered during the redevelopment of the church building in 2024.
 A marble tablet was erected in the nearby south ambulatory to mark the passing of this lady.

 Charlotte died at the Government Cottage, situated in today’s City Park, near where the cannon stands.
-Balfour Street would have been named in honour of the Colonel.
+Balfour Street would have been named in honour of her husband.

-The marble memorial tablet has had, in living memory, two situations.
+The marble memorial tablet has had two situations.
 Originally, it was hung on the east wall of the nave facing inwards, but since 1938 it has been hung in the south ambulatory of St. John’s Church.
 The inscription on the tablet reads:

 SACRED TO THE MEMORY OF CHARLOTTE,